ibnatiqbal/ibnatiqbal/README.md

 Hi there!

-I'm computer scioentist from New York
+I'm computer scientist from New York